Skip to Content

 What Do Baby Hawks Look Like?

-Baby hawks, also called eyas, are covered in soft, white, or grey down feathers that provide insulation as they develop.
+Baby hawks, also called eyases, are covered in fluffy white or gray down feathers when they hatch.

 Covered in White or Grey Fluffy Down Feathers